Ing-Polin-S-p-A/rename-inseparable/readme.md

 node rename.js -s sorgente -d destinazione
 ```

-This example rename the steps located into `sorgente` folder in `destinazione` folder.
+This example rename the steps located from `sorgente` folder into `destinazione` folder.